 Alexa in your ear: Amazon launches wireless earbuds

-NEW YORK (AP) — Amazon wants to put Alexa in your ear.
+NEW YORK (AP) — Amazon doesn't want you to leave home without Alexa.

-The online shopping giant unveiled wireless earbuds Wednesday, its first major attempt at getting its Alexa voice assistant outside the home and worn by customers all day long.
+The online shopping giant unveiled wireless earbuds at a Seattle event Wednesday, its first major attempt at getting its Alexa voice assistant outside of homes and worn by customers all day long.

 The Echo Buds, which cost $130, let users order an Uber ride or find the nearest coffee shop as they stroll down the street.
 And later this year, Whole Foods shoppers wearing the black buds can ask Alexa what aisle they can find canned tomatoes or other groceries.